Rezy-Dev/Rezy-Dev.github.io/content/posts/HackTheBox/Blurry/index.md

 ```

-The config file can be found in the app.blurry.htb endpoint when we enter a username and choose new experiment and use the config file from there.
+The configuration file can be found at the **app.blurry.htb** endpoint when we enter a username, select "New Experiment," and retrieve the config file from there.

 ![Untitled](Blurry%20b534b7f9d35247b2b536889719c43db2/Untitled%203.png)

-I found a recent CVE-2024–24590: Pickle Load on Artifact Get to the clearml as well, the following is the script we will be using.
+I found a recent CVE-2024–24590: Pickle Load on Artifact Get related to ClearML.
+The following is the script we will be using.

 ```
 import os